ktraw2/upsilon-custom/README.md

   - Adds a Clear button to the Project Table
   - Fixes crashes when opening a logic tile GUI while holding a block
 - Removed VoxelBox mods due to licensing issues
-  - VoxelMenu has been rewritten from scratch and is part of UpsilonFixes
+  - VoxelMenu is being rewritten from scratch in UpsilonFixes (not done yet)
-  - VoxelMap replaced with Rei's Minimap
   - VoxelPlayer has no replacement
+  - VoxelMap can still be optionally used as it's a separate thing
 - Removed LiteLoader, as it was only used by the VoxelBox mods
+  - It will be reinstalled via NiteLoader if VoxelMap is installed

 All of the following are done by UpsilonFixes, and can be disabled in its config:
 - **Fixed water whirlpools (backported 1.5 water fill behavior) ([MC-916](https://bugs.mojang.com/browse/MC-916))**